How to Care for Plumeria

 Where to Plant Your New Plumeria

-Plumeria (frangipani tree) is an icon flower, you may recognize them from Hawaiian leis.
+Plumeria (frangipani tree) is an iconic flower, you may recognize them from Hawaiian leis.
 These beautiful plants grow best in direct sunlight where they will receive at least 6-8 hours of full sun.
 These can be planted with afternoon shade in the desert southwest in areas where temperatures regularly reach above 100 degrees.
 These do great when planted in soil that is able to drain.
 If you find you have clay soil, you can dig a bit deeper than needed and place a layer of rock under the plant giving the water a place to drain between waterings.
-These also do great in container gardens as well and on patios with aqueduct light.
+These also do great in container gardens as well and on patios with adequate light.
 Be sure to use a potting soil that allows for good drainage.

 Watering and Fertilizing